civboot/fngi/notes/role.md

 and I recently came across
 [this tweet](https://merveilles.town/@neauoire/107038809041856242) expressing
 concern on this.
-I wanted to get a few of my thoughts down on what a fngi interface would look like.
+I wanted to get a few of my thoughts down on what a fngi interface (called a "role") would look like.

 ## C layout

-Before we talk about fngi, let's discuss C. Let's say you were designing a Farming game.
+Before we talk about fngi, let's discuss C. Let's say you were designing a farming game.
 The farming game has animals, each with a favorite food and a different way of handling movement.

 > Clearly this is all really ugly in C. Neither the C compiler, nor the language